RyanThomasTech/CourseraTidyingTheData/codebook.md

 The data in this set is an average of the data from the raw set with respect to a test subject and the activity performed--i.e. all measurements taken while subject 4 wasl laying down are averaged together into a single mean average value.

-Names of the measurements were kept identical to the original data for ease of understanding.
+Names of the measurements were kept almost identical to the originals, but special characters ("(",")","-") were removed, and the variables were camel-cased for readability.

 Please feel free to look at the Codebook Supplement for a very brief idea of what the variables represent.